 Our holistic approach is based on the belief that we want to address who each of our patients is at their core.
 You are not your addiction.
 Our holistic approach takes into account how your body and mind feed off of each other.

 We would be honored to offer you the highest quality treatment for your addiction or mental health illness.
-Keep reading to learn more about the recovery process and how we can help you.
+Keep reading to learn more about our addiction resources, the recovery process, and how we can help you.

 Drug Rehab in Martin County

 Martin is no stranger to drug addiction and mental health illness.
 Our nation is facing a serious epidemic.
 There are thousands upon thousands of people out there who need addiction and/or mental health illness treatment.
 Florida happens to have one of the most severe issues when it comes to opioid abuse as well.

 In 2017, close to 40 people overdosed on opioids in Martin County.

 And, according to SAMHSA, 89% of people responded needing addiction treatment but did not receive it in 2014.
 To make matters worse, 5,088 died of a drug overdose in Florida in 2017.
 These statistics show us a scary truth.
 We must give help to those who need it.

 We must open our doors for people and help them take those first steps in recovery.
 SAMHSA also stated that between 2016 and 2017, Florida had roughly 51,000 people use heroin regularly (ages 12+).
 Florida also had roughly 4,370,000 people admit to binge drinking monthly (ages 12+).

 In 2010 almost ⅕ (18%) of the Florida population admitted to having a mental illness, nearly 5% stating that was serious.
 From that group, only 38% (Less than half) sought any form of treatment.
 Mental illness is not something to take lightly.